 The Test Administrator must contact the STC to discuss the dismissal of any student for misconduct according to your local policy.
 If student misconduct warrants dismissal, collect the student's test materials.
 The student will then be dismissed from the testing environment.
-The student may be eligible to continue testing in another location (e.g., guidance counselor's office) with an eligible Test Administrator who has been trained according to local policy.
-The school must submit a Form to Report a Testing Irregularity or Security Breach within five school days unless otherwise directed by your LAC.
+The student may be eligible to continue testing with a certified Test Administrator in another location (e.g., guidance counselor's office) according to local policy.
+The school or LEA must submit a Form to Report a Testing Irregularity or Security Breach within five business days unless otherwise directed by your LAC or State Security Officer.

-If a student is observed with any of the items listed in Section 2.3 during testing or during breaks, the Test Administrator should collect the prohibited materials or follow LEA/LEA 24 school policy.
-The STC should complete the Testing Incident Form (TIF) in Appendix D of the Test Coordinator Manual or another LEA form to report Testing Irregularities to the LAC and in turn the LAC will follow state policy for submitting the form.
+If a student is observed with any of the items listed in Section 2.3 during testing or during breaks, the Test Administrator should collect the prohibited materials or follow LEA/LEA 24 policy.
+The school or LAC should complete the Testing Incident Form (TIF) in Appendix D and follow MSDE/LEA policy for submitting the form.